 - Thai history and culture

-- Famous tree grown around a Buddha statue's head
+- A famous tree that has grown around a Buddha statue's head

 05 of 10